 - Designing and developing shared power-electronics packages and controllers to reduce system cost and optimize performance

-- Identifying opportunities for system cost reductions through breakthroughs in component integration
+- Identifying opportunities for cost reductions through component integration breakthroughs

-- Testing, evaluating, and optimizing the renewable electrolysis system performance for both hydrogen production and electricity/hydrogen cogeneration.
+- Testing, evaluating, and optimizing renewable electrolysis system performance for hydrogen production and electricity/hydrogen cogeneration.

 Learn about the wind-to-hydrogen project, which uses electricity from wind turbines and solar panels to produce hydrogen.

 NREL develops and validates component and system models to assess and optimize a variety of system scenarios and control strategies for renewable hydrogen production and electricity/hydrogen cogeneration.

 NREL performed an extensive analysis of the cost of producing hydrogen via wind-based water electrolysis at potential sites across the nation.
 Refer to the hydrogen production cost analysis tool to view the results of this analysis.

 Systems Integration and Component Development

 NREL develops power electronics interfaces for renewable electrolysis systems to characterize and test the performance of electrochemical devices.
 Testing also examines how the fluctuating power output of a wind turbine impacts electrolyzer operation.
 Systems performance is quantified based on the efficiency of stack and electrolyzer systems as well as their ability to accommodate renewable electricity sources.